MacBook Pro Index

 The MacBook Pro has an 18-bit glossy display (not the 24 bits you might expect).
 Like the iPad and iPhone, it does not have an easily replaceable battery.
 Cost to have Apple replace the 63.5 Watt-hour battery out of warranty is $129.

-The new MacBook Pros ship with OS X 10.7 Lion and can be upgraded to OS X 10.8 Mountain Lion for free when it becomes available in July.
+The new MacBook Pros ship with OS X 10.7 Lion and can be upgraded to OS X 10.9 Mavericks and later for free.

 Closed Lid Mode: All Intel 'Books support "lid closed" (or clamshell) mode, which leaves the built-in display off and dedicates all video RAM to an external display.
 To used closed lid mode, your 'Book must be plugged into the AC adapter and connected to an external display and a USB or Bluetooth mouse and keyboard (you might also want to consider external speakers).
 Power up your 'Book until the desktop appears on the external display and then close the lid.
 Your 'Book will go to sleep, but you can wake it by moving the mouse or using the keyboard.
 The built-in display will remain off, and the external monitor will become your only display.
 Since all video RAM is now dedicated to the external monitor, you may have more colors available at higher resolutions.